 Are veneers suitable for me?

-It is recommended you book an appointment with us so we can discuss with you in depth the results you are wishing to achieve.
+It is recommended that you book an appointment with us so that we can discuss with you in depth the results you are wishing to achieve.
 In some cases, we may be able to recommend alternative choices that may be more suitable for your requirements.

 In general, teeth that are chipped, discoloured, or poorly shaped are good candidates for veneers.
 Veneers can also be used to hide minor crowding, gaps or bite-related problems.
 It is important to bear in mind that due to the preparation required for veneers to adhere, a small amount of enamel is necessarily removed.
 This removal of enamel is permanent and irreversible.

-If you are not receiving veneers on all visible teeth and have been considering teeth whitening procedures, you should discuss this with your dentist prior.
+If you are not receiving veneers on all visible teeth and have been considering a teeth whitening procedure, you should discuss this with your dentist prior.
 Porcelain veneers are created to match your teeth at the time and teeth whitening treatments post veneer treatment will not change the colour of your veneers.
 If you are considering more than one treatment ask us about our full smile makeovers.

 Are porcelain veneers permanent?